Hickory Point Student Handbook

 3:00 p.m. | Dismissal Bell |

-- Temperature below 15 degrees.
+- Temperature below 15°

-- Heavy new snow of three inches or more.
+- Heavy new snow of three inches or more

-- Rain, regardless of the amount.
+- Rain, regardless of the amount

-At dismissal students riding the bus will wait in the gym before loading the bus.
+At dismissal, students riding the bus will wait in the gym before loading the bus.
 Supervisors will walk students out and place them on the bus to go home.
-Students who attend the after school program will be walked by a supervisor to the Adventure Camp room.
-Students who are picked up from school will exit out Door H, the door facing the playground.
-Parents are encouraged to wait in the car pick up line at dismissal.
+A supervisor will walk students who attend the after-school program to the Adventure Camp room.
+Students picked up from school will exit out Door H, the door facing the playground.
+Parents are encouraged to wait in the car pick-up line at dismissal.
 Supervisors will only allow students to load into cars in the first six spots on the horseshoe.
-Please be sure to pull up as far as you can when staging
+Please pull up as far as you can when staging on the horseshoe.
+Parents wishing to pick their students up at Door H should wait outside the sidewalk to allow all students to exit the building safely.

 Attendance